olileo1/tutorials/stochastic_and_statistics.md

 * What possible outcomes do I expect from the process.
 In the case of rolling a dice we expect to either see 1, 2, 3, 4, 5, 6
 * What is the probability of any of the possible outcomes.
 In the case of rolling a fair dice we assume that it is 16.66/% for each of the possible outcomes

+**Probabilistic models** are a theoretical concept, that is used to model real world events.
+As is the case with most models, a **probabilistic model** is rarely perfect, but should be good enough